taylorhui/diarize-light/README.md

 # diarize-light

-**Fork of FoxNoseTech's diarize: Removing dependencies on torch, torchaudio and silero_vad.
+**Fork of FoxNoseTech's diarize: Remove dependency on torch, torchaudio and silero_vad.
 Use onnxruntime directly.**

 Speaker diarization for Python — answers "who spoke when?" in audio file.